sethtarrantsteleflex/simplecalc/.github/instructions/python.instructions.md

 ## Setup Instructions

 ### 1. Install Python
-- Download and install Python from [python.org](https://www.python.org/).
+- Download and install Python from the official website: `https://www.python.org/`.
 - Ensure Python is added to your system's PATH.

 ### 2. Clone the Repository